Bruce Watson (songwriter)

 Bruce Morrisby Watson (born February 1956, in Terang) is an Australian singer-songwriter, satirist, and children's entertainer.
 Watson's satires are often political in nature.
 His style is generally contemporary folk music, he also writes and performs children's songs, conventional folk–country music and political songs.
-He has issued seven solo albums Politics, Religion and Sex (1990), Real World: Songs of Life, Love & Laughter (1994), Out My Window (1999), Are We There Yet?
-(2004), A Moving Feast (2004), Balance (2010) and Mosaic (2017).
+He has issued eight solo albums Politics, Religion and Sex (1990), Real World: Songs of Life, Love & Laughter (1994), Out My Window (1999), Are We There Yet?
+(2004), A Moving Feast (2004), Balance (2010), Mosaic (2017) and Year of Wonders (2022).

 Early life and education

 Bruce Morrisby Watson was born on 12 February 1956 at Terang, a town in rural south-western Victoria.

 Bruce Watson was educated at Eltham, Brighton Road St. Kilda and Kew primary schools; for secondary education he went to Kew High and then Wesley College.

 The son of a clergyman and a language teacher, Watson developed a social conscience and a love of language that have influenced his songwriting and his professional career, first as an academic (tutoring in Political Science and Linguistics) and later working in various branches of the Victorian Public Service.